Mayorkas doubles down on Border Patrol criticism, even as 'whip' narrative crumbles

 Mayorkas initially pushed back against the narrative, but a day later – after the White House had called the images "horrific" – went on CNN and said the images "troubled me profoundly" before adding that "one cannot weaponize a horse" against migrants.

-The agents have since been moved to desk duty and an investigation is ongoing.
 Mayorkas claimed on Friday that he did not wish to "prejudge the facts" or impair an investigation, but that comes after President Biden had promised that agents would be punished and had pushed the "whip" narrative.

 BIDEN WARNS MOUNTED BORDER PATROL AGENTS CHARGING MIGRANTS IN DEL RIO SECTOR: ‘THOSE PEOPLE WILL PAY’